 The notable plant collector, Ernest Henry Wilson (1876-1930) wrote of magnolias: “Aristocrats of ancient lineage, possessed of many superlative qualities are the magnolias.
 They have the largest flowers and largest individual leaves of any hardy group of trees.
 No other genus of hardy or half-hardy trees and shrubs can boast so many excellences…Their free-flowering character and great beauty of blossoms and foliage are equaled by the ease with which they may be cultivated.”

-Throughout Mount Auburn’s landscape, during April, we all are witness to the bold, yet graceful, elegant, yet exuberant, floral displays that both Briggs and Wilson were moved to praise with superlatives.
+The bold, yet graceful, elegant, yet exuberant, floral displays that both Briggs and Wilson were moved to praise with superlatives happen throughout April at Mount Auburn Cemetery.
 As members of the botanical family Magnoliaceae, these are descendants of some of the earliest flowering plants.
 Fossil remains show members of this family grew in the Cretaceous Period (145-65 million years ago).
 Before that time, the earth’s surface was primarily dominated with conifers, cycads, ferns, and equisetums (horsetails).
 Today, the genus Magnolia, includes 85 to 120, deciduous and evergreen species (depending on taxonomic interpretation), primarily native to east and southeast Asia, and eastern North America.
 This genus, named by Carl Linnaeus (1707-1778), father of modern taxonomy, honors the French botanist, Pierre Magnol (1638-1715), Director of the Royal Botanic Garden of Montpellier, and professor of botany.
 Magnol in 1689, published and postulated the concept of plant families, based on morphological characteristics.
 This was still a time when common belief held that all species came into existence by divine creation.

 Our modern, springtime infatuation with magnolias, is due to the large flowers, which can warm anyone’s mood, in spite of our often fickle, early-spring, New England weather.
 These flowers are actually composed of tepals, a term introduced specifically for magnolias, in 1950, for a floral part that is not clearly differentiated as being either a sepal or a petal.
 Many of these tepals may last for several weeks in flower, unless a periodic late frost follows their abundant display.
 Having evolved before bees, butterflies, or moths existed, these flowers were, and still are, pollinated by beetles, or beetle-type insects.